top of page

 Problem

-Many visitors feel disconnected or struggle to combine context, background, and appreciation for art.
+Many visitors reported feeling disconnected and struggled to connect context, background, and appreciation for art.

 icons8-services-30.png